 What began as a long-term academic interest in psychology and psychotherapy turned into a new career direction when my father's diagnosis of dementia prompted me to learn everything I could about this illness.
 I attended a course designed to help family members and professional carers learn new and effective therapeutic approaches to help sufferers and care-givers cope better when living with dementia.
 Learning how to deal with cognitive decline and consequences of the ageing brain inspired me to devise a series of ‘mental keep-fit’ classes which I ran for groups of retirement village residents for over 6 years.
 I also volunteered for many years with a “Singing for the Brain’ group, attended by Alzheimer's sufferers and their families, and saw the remarkable effect that something as simple as singing has for people coping with dementia, and I quickly appreciated the power of positive psychology and the immense potential for treating certain psychological conditions with therapeutic rather than pharmacological solutions.
 During the time I was studying psychology and learning counselling skills I realised that what fascinated me most was the prospect of working with the subconscious mind and the whole concept of neuroplasticity - the brain’s ability to constantly re-wire and re-learn.
 I later qualified as a clinical hypnotherapist, learning how this particular form of therapy provides access to the subconscious, enabling therapist and client to uncover and recover from neuroses or traumas in ways that some forms of counselling and psychotherapy cannot.
 Now based in central Beaconsfield I work with clients with a range of psychological and emotional symptoms, helping them recognise and understand negative behaviours or beliefs, and replace these with more constructive and positive ones.
 I also offer modular bespoke workshops on topics like Mindful Awareness or Stress Management that can be tailored to suit different recipients from schoolchildren to businesses or sports professionals.

 For my own continuous professional development I regularly attend diverse courses and workshops run by inspiring and highly experienced psychologists and clinical practitioners reputed as experts in their field.
-My most recent areas of interest have been new evidence-based strategies for effective chronic pain management, and new ways to address anxiety issues by strengthening the para-sympathetic nervous system.
-I also completed a masterclass for professionals working with Post Traumatic Stress Disorder.
+Recent areas of interest have included evidence-based strategies for effective chronic pain management, beneficial hypnotherapy interventions for cancer sufferers, and improved ways to address anxiety issues through strengthening the para-sympathetic nervous system.
+I also completed the British Psychological Society masterclass for professionals working with Post Traumatic Stress Disorder.

 As a member of the professional body APHP (Association of Professional Hypnotherapy and Psychotherapy) I am bound by stringent rules, ethics and code of conduct, all of which can be found in detail here.
 I am also registered with NRPC and NCH (the National Register of Psychotherapists and Counsellors, and the National Council for Hypnotherapy.)